chaindrium-inc/Blossom-SummerSchool-2019/README.md

 		- choose one of the addresses (in case you have already transferred some coins, use that account)
 			- then click on `Access My Wallet`

-	- *** Faucet: Send some test coins***
+- **Faucet: Send some test coins (Option I)**
 		- Go to the following website in your browser: https://faucet.ropsten.be/
 		- Copy paste the selected address from above and paste it in this site
 		- click on `Send me test Ether`
 		- You can click on the transaction id provided to monitor the transaction
 		- Wait till the balance shows up on your MyEtherWallet for that particular address
+		- In case it takes a while or if you have issues getting the coins, continue to option II (Option II also provides other means of getting faucets/test-coins)

-- **Access a MyEtherWallet Account (option II)**
+- **Access a MyEtherWallet Account via Metamask and obtain faucets (option II)**
 	- Install metamask extension on your browser
 	- Click on the metamask extension
 	- Click on "import using account seed phrase"
 	- Enter the 12 words and add a password (you can use the account next time with just the password)

-- **Faucet: Send some test coins**
-	- Go to the following website in your browser: https://faucet.ropsten.be/
-	- Copy paste the selected address from above and paste it in this site
-	- click on `Send me test Ether`
-	- You can click on the transaction id provided to monitor the transaction
+	- The First time, you will have to click on allow metamask to connect with myetherwallet (Else go to myEtherWallet -> Access my account -> metamask)
+	- Then go to the webpage https://faucet.metamask.io/ and click on request faucet (Here, you can get multiple faucets).
-	- Wait till the balance shows up on your MyEtherWallet for that particular address
+	- Check the balance in metamask

-- **Send A Single Transaction**
+- **Send A Single Transaction (Try it out both on myetherwallet and metamask)**
 	- Take a look at your account balance.
 Then, click on `Send Transaction` in order to make a transaction
 	- Please fill in the following fields
 		- in the `To Address`, please add the address to which you would like to make the transaction to.
 You could choose the address of the person sitting next to you in order to make it easy to verify.